Financial-Times/origami/README.md

 }
 ```

+There is also a function that will cap line width based on the scale and the characters per line:

+- `oTypographyMaxLineWidth($scale, $character-per-line)` - (function) returns a pixel value.

 ### Spacing

+**`o-typography` spacing Sass is now deprecated, use [o-spacing](https://github.com/Financial-Times/o-spacing) Sass instead.**

-Along with font sizing o-typography provides spacing mixins, for spacing elements within a baseline grid.
-The baseline grid defaults to `4px`, stored in `$o-typography-baseline-unit`.
+Before [o-spacing](https://github.com/Financial-Times/o-spacing) `o-typography` provided spacing Sass for placing elements within our baseline grid.
+The baseline grid defaults to `4px`, and is stored in `$o-typography-baseline-unit`.

 There are 2 mixins and a function provided for working with the baseline grid.
 Each mixin or function takes arguments used as multipliers of the `$o-typography-baseline-unit` variable.